mattcsloan/stormpath-app/README.md

-# MEAN Boilerplate
+# Stormpath App
-a barebones app built on the MEAN stack to use as a base for new apps
+testing a MEAN app with Stormpath and Mongoose 4

 ##setup
 npm install